arcus-smart-home/arcusandroid/README.md

 # Quickstart

 1. Download Android Studio
+2. Open the project under `arcusApp`
-2. Modify `ARCUS_PLATFORM_WS' in GlobalSetting.java to point to your Arcus instance
+3. Modify `ARCUS_PLATFORM_WS' in GlobalSetting.java to point to your Arcus instance
-2. Build and run the project
+4. Build and run the project